Reinforcement learning for adaptive interior point methods in convex quadratic programming

 \subsection{Problem dimensions scaling}

-When evaluating the RL-policy on the validation set, the observed improvements over fixed $\alpha_\square$ strategies remain modest.
+When evaluating the RL-policy on the validation set, the observed improvements over the base solver \baseqpsolver{} (with fixed $\alpha$ factors, $\alpha_x=0.15, \alpha_x=0.2$ and $\alpha_x=0.2$) remain modest.
 This is largely due to the relatively small size of the validation problems, which, although ill-conditioned, non-strictly convex, and subject to redundant constraints, still exhibit limited complexity.
 However, the choice of random problem sizes during training (see Figure~\ref{fig:problem_size_sparsity} for a comparison of problem properties) was primarily motivated by the need to keep the computational training cost low enough to complete on a personal computer within a single day; see the system configuration in Table~\ref{tab:PPO_hyperpara}.
-A question then arises: how does the policy $\pi_\zeta$, trained at low cost, perform on larger problem instances?
+A question then arises: How does the policy $\pi_\zeta$, trained at low cost on small QPs, perform on larger problem instances?

 Figure~\ref{fig:profiles_scale10} presents the results for a batch of problems whose dimensions and sparsity are scaled by a factor of $10$ relative to the validation set.
-As in the previous performance and data profiles, the solid red curve corresponds to the RL-enhanced solver, while the dashed red curve excludes the neural-network inference time.
-With larger problems, the inference overhead becomes negligible for the vast majority of cases (up to a performance ratio of $1.1$).
-On these scaled problems, the RL-enhanced method solves most convergent instances faster than the standard geometric strategies across all tested $\alpha_\square$-decrease schemes.
-Notably, its performance ratio reaches $2^4$ for $80\%$ of the problems (and $98\%$ of those solved), underscoring the method’s ability to generalize and provide substantial gains on larger-scale instances.
+To assess the performance of \baseqpsolver{} and \rlqpsolver{}, we compare it against several widely used quadratic programming solvers representing distinct algorithmic paradigms. \texttt{PIQP} is a modern primal-dual interior-point solver designed specifically for quadratic programs.
+It employs a Mehrotra predictor-corrector strategy to achieve high numerical robustness and efficiency, particularly for high termination tolerance, see \cite{schwan2023piqp}.
+The \texttt{OSQP} solver implements ADMM for convex quadratic programs.
+It is well suited for large, sparse problems, offering predictable performance and simple warm-start capabilities, though it may require more iterations to reach high-accuracy solutions, see \cite{stellato2020osqp}. \texttt{ProxQP} is a proximal-based quadratic programming solver leveraging iterative refinement and proximal regularization.
+It provides robust convergence behavior and predictable numerical performance, particularly suitable for embedded or control-oriented applications, \cite{bambade2025proxqp}.

+We note that \texttt{OSQP} is not included in the profiles because it did not converge to the required tolerance for any of the test problems.
+This is consistent with its design as a first-order ADMM-based solver, which typically struggles to achieve high accuracy.
+We further emphasize that no preconditioner is used for any of the solvers.